 - Prioritization of the preservation of interpersonal relationships

 - Reliance on subtle signaling, rather than overt actions

-- Tendency toward the suppression of outward emotion
+- A tendency toward the suppression of outward emotion

 - Frequent employment of apologies as expressions of remorse, rather than of guilt

-- Often involves a third party from the start, rather than near the end
+- The involvement of a third party from the start, rather than near the end

 Indirect confrontation, the researchers found, tends to win out against a more direct style in business disputes, so it's important for Western businesspeople to be aware of the culture of their potential partners.
 Understanding what indirect confrontation is – and what it isn't – is essential.

 Learning to confront an issue indirectly

 So, what can a person immersed in a more directly confrontational culture do to better understand indirect confrontations?
-It might be difficult at first to play the indirect game, but with a little attentiveness and practice, Westerners can learn to successfully engage in indirect confrontation as well.
+It might be difficult at first to play the indirect game, but with a little attentiveness and practice, westerners can successfully engage in indirect confrontation as well.
 Behfar offered her advice for those curious about indirect confrontation:

 - Listen for verbal cues like asking questions, telling a story or sharing an experience.

 - Look for nonverbal signals like emotional expressions (e.g., withdrawal) and behavioral cues (crossed arms) that convey disagreement.